-Essential School Health Services Program
+Welcome to School Health Services

-This district-wide school health advisory council is an essential component of a successful, comprehensive, coordinated school health program.
+The District Wellness Advisory CouncilThis district-wide Wellness Council is an essential component of a successful, comprehensive, coordinated school health program.
 The council's collective knowledge, expertise,influence, and advocacy can be a powerful force on behalf of the program.
 As a district-wide advisory body, the council can identify health and social problems related to the community's youth, develop viable solutions, and identify key resources.
-The SHAC members include the school administration, students, members of the community, and parents.
+The Council participates in the development, review, update, and implementation of the Local School Wellness Policy.
+The Wellness Council members include school administration, school nurses, teachers, members of the community, students and parents.